 Alternative Cinder Scheduler Classes

 Alternative Classes such as filters, host managers, etc. for Cinder, the OpenStack Block Storage service.

-The main purpose of this library is to illustrate the broad range of possibilities of the Cinder services provided by their flexible mechanisms.
+The main purpose of this library is to illustrate the broad range of possibilities of the Cinder Scheduler provided by its flexible mechanisms.